top of page

 The psyche does not evolve in straight lines.

-What falls apart often does so with purpose.
+What falls apart often does so with purpose, and in patterns we uncover together.

 Rather than rushing toward coherence, we stay with what is loosening.